Hosseinglm/Bank-Customer-Churn/README.md

 # Bank Customer Churn

 This is a Python code for a machine learning task, specifically for handling an imbalanced dataset.
-The task is to predict churn in a bank using a Support Vector Machine (SVM) algorithm.
+The task is to predict churn in a bank using a Support Vector Machine (SVM) algorithm and Logistic Regression.

 The first part of the code is importing necessary libraries such as numpy, pandas, matplotlib_inline and seaborn.
 Then, the dataset is loaded using pandas read_csv function, and the head and info of the dataset is printed.
 Next,